What to do in an Emergency

 Violent or Criminal Behavior

-The McMurry Emergency Response Team (M.E.R.T.) recommends that you develop a personal action plan to supplement university guidelines regarding armed violence in the University workplace and special events.
+The McMurry Emergency Response Team (M.E.R.T.) encourages everyone to develop a personal action plan to support the university’s safety guidelines regarding armed violence on campus and at special events.

 Run